jayb-growexxer/demo/README.md

 #this for jaypro

-this is simplae redme file
+this is not a problem